coopercenter/solar-webscraping/README.md

 # solar-webscraping
-Code for webscraping localities for updated information regarding solar projects and policies
+Code for webscraping localities for updated information regarding solar projects and policies.
+Currently a work in progress.